EveryOneIsGross/scratchTHOUGHTS/thoughtsHAVEMASS.md

 Thoughts also have physical weight
 ---

-If thoughts have mass, then physical reality arises from the quantum information of mental substance (res cogitans).
+If thoughts have mass, then let's imagine physical reality arises from the quantum information of mental substance (res cogitans).
 All matter is condensed thought.
 In this view, a black hole represents not gravitational collapse, but ideological collapse - a singularity of constrained thinking.

 As the range of ideas narrows, reality gets simplified into homogenous dogma.
 The rich diversity of conscious insights that normally occupy a wide possibility space becomes confined.
 When only a single dominant thought remains, the vielfalt of ideas implodes into a mental vacuum.